 Dog Reactivity on Walks Explained

 If dog reactivity shows up the moment you step outside, you are not alone.
-Dog reactivity is one of the most common reasons people reach out to me.
-For many owners, walks slowly turn stressful instead of enjoyable.

-Although it feels personal, dog reactivity is usually not about disobedience.
-Instead, it is about how dogs experience the world.
-Outside feels busy, loud, and unpredictable.
-Because of that, reactions make sense.
+Although it may feel personal, dog reactivity is rarely about disobedience.
+Instead, it comes from how dogs experience the world.

 What Dog Reactivity Means